llord1/llord1.github.io/LiteratureR.md

 The pursuit of this level would allow for the exploration of safety needs related to security (including emotional security and financial security) and safety (including law and order, freedom from fear, social stability, property, health, and well-being).
 One can perform data analysis on economic or demographic data, including census data, or other public access government statistics.
 For example, one can provide an investigation into local education, crime, and gun ownership statistics as all these matters can impact one's sense of security.

 Exploration of topics related to safety needs can also encompass the analysis of the economic impact of specific industries such as tourism, and its numerous types.
 For example, one can quantifiably assess the different attractions of an area to determine its main tourism driver.
+In terms of security, one could also explore the link between crimes and certain influencing factors.
 Once again, this lower level topic can allow for the application of simple exploratory data analysis with tools like Python and R  Studio;  yet, more elaborate analysis is achievable.

 - __*Love and belonging needs*__ can be explored as topics related to __*Affiliation*__.